Have you used Powertex Stone Art?

 Stone Art is a paper based, dry product that can be used in two main ways.
 Either add texture with it or mix it into an air dry clay and use with all colours of Powertex Universal Medium and other products.

 Create texture with Stone Art

 This product is perfect for adding an organic texture to your surfaces.
 Use on flat art pieces or on sculpture to the same effect.
 As the name suggests it’s the perfect medium for a stone effect.
-Layer up the dry powder onto wet Powertex for a textured surface.
+Apply the dry powder onto wet Powertex and repeat the layers for a textured surface.
+Here’s an example.

 Mix Stone Art into an air dry clay

 Mixing your own clay is so easy with Powertex Universal Medium and Stone Art and has the benefit of creating in any colour and to any quantity.
 The clay has a slight texture although it can be made smoother with more liquid.
 Use it in moulds, shape by hand or imprint with rubber stamps and tools.
 Keep your clay in an air tight container and it will keep for about a week.

 Put some Stone Art in a container and mix in a little Powertex Universal Medium until the clay starts to form.
 You can use your hands to knead the clay when it’s not too wet.